Ptolemy2002/react-file-picker/README.md

 # React File Picker

 This is a library that provides a simple file picker for React applications.
-It also automatically manages the object URLs for you so you can use them within your application without needing to do that yourself.
+It also automatically manages the object URLs for you so you can use them within your application without needing to do that yourself (can be disabled).

 ## Type Reference
 ```typescript